CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 ### Task 2: Test the apps

-In this task, you will test the two imported apps Prioritz Admin and Prioritz Ask.
+In this task, you will test the two imported apps, Prioritz Admin and Prioritz Ask.

 1. Navigate back to **Prioritz** solution by clicking on **Cloud flows**.
 Alternatively, you can also open the **Power Apps** maker portal by using this URL `https://make.powerapps.com` if not already open.
 Make sure the development environment named **DEV_ENV_<inject key="Deployment ID" enableCopy="false" />** is selected.